jontsai/immaculater/README.md

 ## Discord Bot

 See <https://github.com/chandler37/immaculater-discord-bot> for a wrapper around the CLI.
 You can go a long way with two CLI commands, 'todo' and 'do'.
+To use the Discord bot you must set `USE_ALLAUTH` to `True`; see below.
+Users will have to sign in via Discord first on the Django website before the bot will work.
+TODO(chandler37): Investigate ways to connect a Discord account to an existing account.

 ## Encryption